LiuYuancheng/DJI_Tello_Ctrl/README.md

 **Program Design Purpose**:

-We want to add some distance sensors to create a terrain matching drone and demo the drown firmware attestation function to resistant the IOT firmware replacement attack.
+We want to add some distance sensors to create a terrain matching drone and demo the drone firmware attestation function to resistant the IOT firmware replacement attack by using the PATT(Physics-based Attestation of Control Systems) algo.

 [TOC]